eStorMlucas/Alura-L-gicaComJs/README.md

 # Logica Com Js
-Course provided by **Alura** with **Flavio Henrique** as a instructor:
+Course provided by **Alura** with **Flavio Henrique** as an instructor:
 <a href="https://cursos.alura.com.br/course/logica-programacao-javascript-html" target="_blank"> You can access here </a>

 # Course Concept

-That's a course for true begginer's in programming world
+That's a course for true begginers in the programming world.

 # Major Knowledges

-- Programming Logic
+- Logic of Programming
 - JavaScript Syntax
-- JavaScript Basic's
+- JavaScript Basics